Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

                         name: ldap_bind_credentials
                         value: "my_ldap_admin_password"
       ```

+     The example above puts an empty certs.jks in the cray-keycloak Sealed Secret.
+     The next step will generate certs.jks.

      Other LDAP configuration settings are set in the spec.kubernetes.services.cray-keycloak-users-localize field in the customizations.yaml file.

      The fields are as follows:

       ```
       (